maverick0025/Low-Level-System-Design/README.md

  - Converts an interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
  - step1 is all about Object adapter. pic on page 246.
 We use composition to pass requests to the Adaptee.
  - Other type is Class adapter and it includes multiple inheritance technique and is not applicable in Java.
  - step2 is, old collections like Hashtables, vector uses enumeration to loop through an object but newly, it's all about iterators.

+## Facade Pattern